-(a) The health-related licensing boards shall not issue a license to any applicant who refuses to consent to a criminal background check or fails to submit fingerprints within 90 days after submission of an application for licensure.
+(a) The health-related licensing boards shall not issue a license to any applicant who refuses to consent to a criminal background check or fails to submit fingerprints after submission of an application for licensure.
 Any fees paid by the applicant to the board shall be forfeited if the applicant refuses to consent to the criminal background check or fails to submit the required fingerprints.

 (b) The failure of a licensee to submit to a criminal background check as provided in subdivision 3 is grounds for disciplinary action by the respective health-related licensing board.

 The health-related licensing board or designee shall submit applicant or licensee fingerprints to the BCA.
 The BCA shall perform a check for state criminal justice information and shall forward the applicant's or licensee's fingerprints to the FBI to perform a check for national criminal justice information regarding the applicant or licensee.
-The BCA shall report to the board the results of the state and national criminal justice information checks.
+The BCA shall report to the board the results of the state and national criminal history records checks.

-The health-related licensing board may require an alternative method of criminal history checks for an applicant or licensee who has submitted at least three sets of fingerprints in accordance with this section that have been unreadable by the BCA or the FBI.
+The health-related licensing board may require an alternative method of criminal history checks for an applicant or licensee who has submitted at least two sets of fingerprints in accordance with this section that have been unreadable by the BCA or the FBI.

 Prior to taking disciplinary action against an applicant or a licensee based on a criminal conviction, the health-related licensing board shall provide the applicant or the licensee an opportunity to complete or challenge the accuracy of the criminal history information reported to the board.
 The applicant or licensee shall have 30 calendar days following notice from the board of the intent to deny licensure or to take disciplinary action to request an opportunity to correct or complete the record prior to the board taking disciplinary action based on the information reported to the board.
 The board shall provide the applicant up to 180 days to challenge the accuracy or completeness of the report with the agency responsible for the record.
 This subdivision does not affect the right of the subject of the data to contest the accuracy or completeness under section 13.04, subdivision 4.